 Sometimes, due to code rebases or software changes later being found to have a security impact, an RHEA or RHBA also addresses a security flaw.
 For example, CVE-2015-5201 updated packages for the rhev-hypervisor package (essentially a stripped-down Red Hat Enterprise Linux system image designed to provide a host for virtual machines) which was already included in RHEA-2015:2527.
 The CVE was, therefore, retroactively added to the RHEA advisory (as can be seen on its web page).
 However, to avoid confusion, because the type of advisory (RHEA, RHBA, or RHSA) is part of the URL, the advisory itself was not relabelled as an RHSA.

 How does advisory numbering work?

 All advisories are given a year and a sequential number, which starts at 0001 and ends at the number of advisories shipped for that year.
-So the first advisory may be an RHBA, the second a RHEA, and the third an RHSA, and all are given numbers in the same sequence.
+The first advisory might be an RHBA, the second an RHEA, and the third an RHSA, and all are given numbers in the same sequence.
 This explains why RHSA numbers often skip ahead; the intervening numbers are simply used for RHBA and RHEA advisories.
-Also, please note that although most advisory numbers are typically assigned shortly before the advisory is released, some are assigned in advance, so when you look at advisories in chronological order, they may not be in numerical order.
+Also note that although most advisory numbers are typically assigned shortly before the advisory is released, some are assigned in advance, so when you look at advisories in chronological order, they might not be in numerical order.